w3f/research/docs/polkadot/availability.md

 The Merkle root commitment means that all parachain validators who signed off on the blob must provide the same erasure-coded version.
 As a result, the erasure code is only used to recover from missing, rather than corrupted pieces.
 This is true even if some of the parachain validators are Byzantine, because any piece with a valid Merkle proof is the one that *all* the validators committed to.

 Accordingly, suppose there are $f+1$ pieces alongside the proof that they all belong to the same Merkle root in the block header.
 If they do not assemble to a valid decoded message (block), then all the parachain validators who signed the block header did so, knowing that it did not contain the Merkle root of a valid erasure code.
 So if the original block cannot be reconstructed from $f+1$ pieces, it is safe to slash every parachain validator who signed off on the Merkle root.

-## Collecting missing erasure-coded pieces

-If a validator is not receiving an erasure-coded piece of a parachain blob from a certain parachain validator after it has seen the header in the relay chain, it can request the missing piece from the parachain collators.

-Note that an honest parachain validator can back up the pieces at a (random or preferably trusted) full node of the parachain before it sends them out to relay chain validators.
-Subsequently, that parachain full node can distribute those pieces to all full nodes of the parachain who can respond to requests from validators that are requesting missing erasure-coded pieces.

 ## Agreeing on non-availability